girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 1. Documentation

-- Content Creation in the form of codes or tutorials
+- Content such as codes or tutorials
 - Preferred language should be English
 - Accepted via [Google Colab](https://colab.research.google.com/)
-- Clear, Consise and Complete.
+- Clear, Consise and Complete

 2. Video